Support available for individuals in the creative industries

 Show Starter Loans

-$35 million to provide direct financial assistance to Commonwealth-funded arts and culture organisations significantly impacted by the pandemic.
-The Commonwealth Government will partner with the Australia Council to deliver this funding.
+The COVID-19 Arts Sustainability Fund provides direct financial assistance to Commonwealth-funded arts and culture organisations (receiving multi-year funding), that have been significantly impacted by the pandemic.
+The Commonwealth Government is partnering with the Australia Council to deliver this funding.

 Creative Economy Taskforce

 A ministerial taskforce will be established to partner with the Government and the Australia Council to implement the JobMaker plan.

 The Commonwealth Government has announced an additional $400 million to the existing Location Incentive Program.
 This program is designed to attract international film and television productions to Australia through offset measures.
 The program will be extended until 2026–27.